Team Forms

 Enable editing when appropriate -- For information that might change (meal counts, accommodation dates), allow teams to edit their responses.
 For final agreements or contracts, disable editing.

 Export and share -- Use the CSV export to share raw data with vendors, or the PDF export for a clean printable report.
-The PDF export lets you pick specific fields, so you can create focused reports (e.g., only meal counts for the caterer).
+The PDF export lets you pick specific fields and tick Column total on the ones that need a sum, so you can hand a caterer a report with the exact totals per meal type already calculated — no manual summing required.